 2. Prospects

 The next step up from suspects is a category of prospects.
-These are target contacts that we have interacted with in some way.
+These are target contacts with whom we have interacted in some way.
 It could be that we exchanged emails with them, spoke to them briefly on the phone, or maybe the target contact opted in on our website or a landing page.

-What would be ideal is if there has been some sort of that took place on one of the initial interactions and that will allow you to promote a suspect to a prospect.
+What would be ideal is if something took place during one of the initial interactions that would allow you to promote a suspect to a prospect.
 For example, we might speak with the target contact on the phone in a cold call and ask them a couple of questions to determine if there might be a fit.

 3. Clients / Customers

 You will want to separate your clients or customers from your email drip marketing list.
-Even though they are purchasing from you or have purchased from you in the past, there is still a benefit from continuing to drip marketing emails to them.
+Even though they are purchasing from you or have purchased from you in the past, continuing to send them drip marketing emails is still beneficial.

-Although, the emails you send to a customer can often be different than what you would send to a prospect, and as a result, segmenting this group in your email list can lead to improved results.
+Although the emails you send to a customer can often be different from what you would send to a prospect, segmenting this group in your email list can lead to improved results.

 4. Referral Partners

-You may want to include a segment in your email marketing list for referral partners.
-These are contacts that would likely never purchase from you but they could refer business to you.
-It is very important to use email drip marketing with these contacts so that you stay fresh in their mind to improve the probability that they think of you when a referral opportunity presents itself.
+You may want to include a segment for referral partners in your email marketing list.
+These are contacts who would likely never purchase from you but could refer business to you.
+It is very important to use email drip marketing with these contacts so that you stay fresh in their minds, improving the probability that they think of you when a referral opportunity presents itself.